 Contents: Finite model theory, inexpressibility proofs, descriptive complexity.

 Course Description: Finite model theory studies the expressive power of logics on finite models.
 In this course we will first look into the differences between finite model theory and classical model theory.
 Then we will discuss expressibility of different logics over finite models, such as fixed point logics, logics with restricted number of variables, logics with counting, and techniques to prove inexpressibility results over finite models, i.e., Ehrenfeucht-Fraisse games.
 After that, we will go on to study descriptive complexity and discuss the applications of finite model theory in relational databases.

 Prerequisites: Basic complexity theory and first order logic

-Lecturer: Qing Wang is a Research Fellow at the Australian National University's Research School of Computer Science.
+Lecturer: Qing Wang is a Fellow and Senior Lecturer at the Australian National University's Research School of Computer Science.
 She completed her Ph.D. in Computer Science at Christian-Albrechts-University Kiel (Germany) in 2010.
 Before that, she received her Masters in Information Systems from Massey University (New Zealand) and Bachelor of Engineering from South China University of Technology (China).
 Her research interests are in database theory and application in relation to logic and formal methods.